EU Nixes US From Safe Travel List as WHO Projects 236K More COVID Deaths in Europe Before December

 It is worth noting the EU's ban is not legally binding, and the decision is ultimately left to individual member-states.

-As of August 30, the EU's full list of countries deemed "safe" includes Albania, Armenia, Australia, Azerbaijan, Bosnia and Hercegovina, Brunei Darussalam, Canada, Japan, Jordan, New Zealand, Qatar, Republic of Moldova, Saudi Arabia, Serbia, Singapore, South Korea and Ukraine.
+As of August 30, the EU's full list of countries deemed "safe" includes Albania, Armenia, Australia, Azerbaijan, Bosnia and Herzegovina, Brunei Darussalam, Canada, Japan, Jordan, New Zealand, Qatar, the Republic of Moldova, Saudi Arabia, Serbia, Singapore, South Korea and Ukraine.

 China was dubbed "subject to confirmation," while the special administrative regions of Hong Kong and Macao, were considered "safe."
 Taiwan, though not outright referred to as a country, was also deemed safe by the EU.